-A client is ineligible for DEA if it is both registered as a dealer with a securities regulatory authority and is acting in its capacity as a registered dealer.
-For example, a person or company that is registered as an adviser, such as a portfolio manager or restricted portfolio manager, and that is also registered as a dealer is eligible for DEA if it only uses DEA when acting in its capacity as an adviser and not in its capacity as a dealer.
-If a dually registered firm uses DEA to place trades through a participant dealer for its managed account clients, then it is using DEA in its capacity as an adviser.
+We note that an exempt market dealer may still trade, however it cannot use DEA in its capacity as an exempt market dealer.
+A portfolio manager or restricted portfolio manager that is also registered as an exempt market dealer is eligible for DEA if it only uses DEA when acting in its capacity as a portfolio manager or restricted portfolio manager and not in its capacity as an exempt market dealer.
+For example, if a dually registered firm uses DEA to place trades through a participant dealer for its managed account clients, then it is using DEA in its capacity as a portfolio manager or restricted portfolio manager.
 NI 31-103 defines a managed account to mean an account of a client for which a person or company makes the investment decisions if that person or company has discretion to trade in securities for the account without requiring the client's express consent to a transaction.
-As a further example, if a firm uses DEA to place trades through a participant dealer for accounts of clients that are accredited investors (as defined in National Instrument 45-106 Prospectus and Registration Exemptions) but are not managed accounts, then it is using DEA in its capacity as a dealer, and therefore must not be using DEA for this trading activity.
+As a further example, if a firm-uses DEA to place trades through a participant dealer for accounts of clients that are accredited investors (as defined in National Instrument 45-106 Prospectus and Registration Exemptions) but are not managed accounts, then it is using DEA in its capacity as an exempt market dealer, and therefore should not be using DEA for this trading activity.

-Similarly, a foreign dealer that is also registered as a dealer with a securities regulatory authority is eligible for DEA if it only uses DEA when acting in its capacity as a foreign dealer and not in its capacity as a dealer registered with a securities regulatory authority.
+Similarly, a foreign dealer that is also registered as an exempt market dealer is eligible for DEA if it only uses DEA when acting in its capacity as a foreign dealer and not in its capacity as an exempt market dealer.